0717CCC/SG_XDEAT/README.md

 The corresponding code is located in **`Supplementary_Material/Experiments/Performance Comparison`**.

-Note: Our evaluation currently covers mainstream deep learning baselines (e.g., FT-Transformer, ResNet).
+Note: Our evaluation currently covers mainstream deep learning baselines (e.g., FT-Transformer).
 We are actively integrating state-of-the-art retrieval-based models (TabR) and foundation models (TabPFN) into our unified framework.

 ### 🏆 Final Results